kastman/fitz/doc/source/tutorial_nwlabs.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If you plan to use the single large design file method of specifying onsets,
+and your log files contain all the information required (including run),
 you can simply concatenate each of your existing csvs together.
 For example,
 the following command will combine all the logfiles into a single csv that can
 be used as a design file.